dfensgmbh/biz.dfch.scnfmixr/README.md

 ## Hardware

 * The OS is running on a [Raspberry Pi 5 8GB](https://www.raspberrypi.com/products/raspberry-pi-5/?variant=raspberry-pi-5-8gb) with its original power supply.
-* The board is mounted in a aluminium case with passive cooling, such as [Ridged Armour Case for Raspberry Pi 5](https://thepihut.com/products/ridged-armour-case-for-raspberry-pi-5).
+* The board is mounted in a aluminum case with passive cooling, such as [Ridged Armour Case for Raspberry Pi 5](https://thepihut.com/products/ridged-armour-case-for-raspberry-pi-5).
 * Additional USB ports are made available via an [ICY BOX IB-AC618 7-port USB 3.0 powered USB adapter (gen1)](https://icybox.de/product/hubs/IB-AC618) (USB-A to USB-B, power supply `12V @3A`).

 ### Pi USB Port Layout